 Ford CEO Hackett to retire, COO Jim Farley to lead automaker

-Farley was hired away from Toyota by then-CEO Alan Mulally in November of 2007 to run Ford's marketing operations.
+Farley, who was hired away from Toyota by then-CEO Alan Mulally in November of 2007 to run Ford's marketing operations, said Tuesday that his main goal is for a smooth transition, but he has plans for the future that will be announced later.

+The company, he said, would accelerate priorities including a 10% profit margin in North America, seek immediate material and warranty cost improvements, restructure under-performing businesses, maximize opportunities in commercial vehicles and outperform the industry in rolling out new models.

+The 117-year-old company, he said, would grow and expand where it is strong, like making the transition from internal combustion engines to electric powered commercial vehicles.

 “We now have compelling plans for electric and autonomous vehicles, as well as full vehicle connectivity.
 And we are becoming much more nimble,” Ford said.
 He cited Ford’s quick shift to make ventilators, face shields and other protective equipment to help alleviate shortages at the start of the coronavirus pandemic.